sahilKumar1122/Frontend-Prep-Lab/angular/fundamentals.md

 The hooks that run on every change detection cycle (ngDoCheck, ngAfterContentChecked, ngAfterViewChecked) should be avoided unless absolutely necessary.
 They can destroy performance in large applications.
 Always use `OnPush` change detection strategy and immutable data patterns when possible.

 **Memory Leak Detection:** In Chrome DevTools, take heap snapshots before and after navigating to/from your component multiple times.
 If memory keeps growing, you have a leak.
 Common culprits: unsubscribed Observables, event listeners, and third-party libraries not properly disposed.

 ---

+### Question: Walk me through Angular's change detection mechanism from the moment an event (say a button click) occurs in the browser to when the DOM actually updates.
+I want you to cover: The role of Zone.js in triggering change detection, How Angular's ChangeDetectorRef interacts with it, The difference between ChangeDetectionStrategy.Default and OnPush, What happens internally when you mark a component for check, How you would manually optimize change detection in a large app.
+And don't just talk theory — give me a concrete example where you switched a component from Default to OnPush, what problem it solved, and what pitfalls you faced.
+If you skip Zone.js internals or fail to explain how Angular decides which components to re-render, that's a red flag.

+**Answer:**

+Angular's change detection isn't just "check for changes" - it's a sophisticated system involving Zone.js monkey-patching, change detector trees, and strategic optimization.
+Understanding the complete flow from browser event to DOM update is crucial for building performant applications.

+**For the complete deep dive covering Zone.js internals, ChangeDetectorRef mechanics, Default vs OnPush strategies, manual optimization techniques, and real-world case studies with performance improvements, see [Change Detection Deep Dive](./change-detection.md)**

+---

+### Question: Explain Angular's Dependency Injection system in detail.
+Don't just say "it injects services."
+I want you to walk me through exactly how Angular resolves a dependency — from provider registration to instance creation.
+Cover these points specifically: How the hierarchical injector tree works (root, module, component, directive level), The difference between providing a service in a module vs component vs using @Injectable({ providedIn: 'root' }), What are injection tokens and when do you need them?
+What is a multi-provider and where would you use one?
+How does tree-shaking interact with DI?
+What happens if two injectors provide the same token?
+And then — real-world time: Give me an example from an actual project where you had to fix a service scope bug caused by a wrong provider configuration.
+What did you do, and what did you learn from it?
+If you just say "Angular creates services as singletons," we're done.
+So — how does Angular really resolve dependencies?

+**Answer:**

+Angular's DI system isn't just "inject and use" - it's a sophisticated hierarchical system with multiple injector levels, provider strategies, and tree-shaking optimizations.
+Understanding how dependency resolution actually works is essential for avoiding scope bugs and memory leaks.

+**For the complete deep dive covering hierarchical injector trees, provider scopes, injection tokens, multi-providers, tree-shaking mechanics, collision handling, and a real-world bug fix case study, see [Dependency Injection Deep Dive](./dependency-injection.md)**

+---

+### Question: Explain the difference between switchMap, mergeMap, concatMap, and exhaustMap — but don't just parrot definitions.
+I want to know: Exactly how each operator handles inner subscriptions, What happens if the source observable emits again before the inner one completes, Which one you'd pick for HTTP requests, real-time data streams, and user input debouncing — and why, How each operator affects concurrency and memory usage, How you'd debug an observable chain if a stream unexpectedly cancels mid-flight.
+Then, I'll push further: Give me a real bug you faced where the wrong RxJS operator caused unexpected behavior.
+What changed when you fixed it, and why did the new operator work?
+Finally, what's your unsubscribe strategy — and why do you think it's the safest for complex reactive chains?
+If you answer this with generic "switchMap cancels previous observables" nonsense, that's textbook fluff.
+I want mechanics — marble diagram-level clarity.

+**Answer:**

+RxJS flattening operators aren't just "merge observables" - each has specific concurrency behavior, memory implications, and use cases.
+Understanding the internal mechanics and when each operator fails is critical for building reliable reactive applications.

+**For the exhaustive deep dive covering internal mechanics, marble diagrams, use case selection, concurrency/memory analysis, debugging strategies, a real-world bug fix, and comprehensive unsubscribe strategies, see [RxJS Operators Deep Dive](./rxjs-operators.md)**

+---

+### Question: Explain the difference between ngOnInit() and the constructor in Angular components.
+What is each one used for?
+When exactly does Angular call them in the component lifecycle?
+Give a scenario where using ngOnInit() is required instead of the constructor, and vice versa.
+Follow-up traps you should be ready for (if you get this in an interview): What happens if you try to access an @Input() property inside the constructor?
+Can ngOnInit() be async?
+Should it be?
+What's the difference between using dependency injection in the constructor vs in ngOnInit()?
+Let's start — explain exactly how Angular initializes a component and the role of each of these two methods.
+(Be precise, not vague — I'll challenge incomplete answers.)

+**Answer:**

+The constructor vs ngOnInit distinction isn't just "constructor is first, ngOnInit is second" - it's about understanding Angular's initialization pipeline, dependency injection timing, and when component bindings are available.
+Misusing these can lead to subtle bugs.

+**For the complete deep dive covering exact call timing, DI differences, @Input() availability, async implications, and real-world scenarios where one is required over the other, see [Constructor vs ngOnInit Deep Dive](./constructor-vs-ngoninit.md)**

+---